Last Updated on January 14, 2022 by Grow with Bovees

 4. The Dolomites

-The Dolomites, also referred to as the Dolomitic Alps are a mountain range located in Northeastern Italy, and home to several species of flower plants and herbs.
+The Dolomites, also referred to as the Dolomitic Alps, are a mountain range located in Northeastern Italy, and home to several species of flowers, plants and herbs.
 Its carpets of flowers, enhance the beauty of the region and delight travelers.

 Members of the Ranunculus genus (like the Alpine Pasque Flower), buttercups are five-petaled yellow flowers that are great summer bloomers.

 Even though you can grow buttercups from seed, most people grow them from the division of the roots, because seeds often take longer to germinate.

 Buttercup flowers love sunlight and should be grown in areas in your garden that drain well.
 You can apply rich soil to accelerate the growth of buttercups, and add a layer of mulch in cool weather to protect the roots during the colder months.